atelierPartage/wasc/README.md

 Full source code is available on github : [https://github.com/gcollet/wasc](https://github.com/gcollet/wasc) The project is developed under hatch project manager ([hatch.pypa.io](https://hatch.pypa.io/latest/))

+### install dependencies
+The dependencies are managed with hatch environment system.
+It is **not necessary** to install using `pip install -r requirements_dev.txt` but the file is present if needed.
 ### Running wasc with hatch
 In `wasc` directory, use hatch to run wasc in the default environnement :
 `hatch run wasc data/url_example.csv`